learn-co-curriculum/phase-0-wsl2-env-nodejs/README.md

 ## Install Node.js on Ubuntu

-For our JavaScript labs and lessons, you will need to use Node.js on Ubuntu.
+For our JavaScript labs and lessons, we expect that students use Node.js on Ubuntu.
 If Node Version Manager (NVM) has been successfully installed, you can quickly install Node.js with a couple of commands.

 ### Action Item

 1. Open the "Ubuntu" application using the "Start" menu
-2. Type `nvm install node` and press `<Enter>`
+2. Type `nvm install --lts` and press `<Enter>`
 3. Type `nvm list` and press `<Enter>`

 ### Check Your Work

-<iframe width="560" height="315" src="https://www.youtube.com/embed/qPi6-Bja9a8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SqSwrdEENfI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you see a message starting with "-> v16.0.0" (or any higher number, like "-> 16.11.1"), continue to the next lesson, **Installing Ruby on WSL2**.